fishing line - can fishing line go bad

 Knowing when it's time to swap out your fishing line is key to success on the water.
 Keep an eye on these telltale signs of aging line past its prime.

 Look closely for fraying, nicks, discoloration or texture changes - all indicators your line has endured some wear and tear.
 Brittleness, cracking or physical imperfections mean strength and performance have started deteriorating.
+If you're experiencing frequent tangles, check out our guide on why fishing line keeps getting tangled and how to prevent it.

 Unused fishing line

 Unused fishing line waiting in your tackle box isn't immune to the effects of time.
 Proper storage can help maximize shelf life.
+Temperature changes can affect line performance - learn more in our guide to fishing during different seasons.

 Fishing line storage and maintenance